msupply-foundation/msupply_docs/content/docs/replenishment/outbound_returns.md

 ![Outbound return actions dropdown](/docs/replenishment/images/or_actions_deletelines.png)

 <div class="imagetitle">
-In below example, we are deleting <i>item 030063 - Acetylsalicylic Acid 100mg tabs</i>
+In below example, we are deleting 2 items, with the item codes 030453 and 201116
 </div>

 ![Alt Text](/docs/replenishment/images/or_deleteselectedlines.gif)